-A sea trial must be conducted to confirm that no water intrusion takes place, either via the exhaust outlet or via the sea water intake seacock.
-Do not operate the engine during the trial.
+A sea trial must be conducted to confirm that no water intrusion takes place, either thru the exhaust outlet on the hull or in the sea water intake thru-hull opening.
+Remove impeller from the sea water pump.
 Disconnect the exhaust hose at the muffler outlet and place it in an empty bucket (bucket #1).
-Disconnect the sea water hose entering the exhaust elbow and place it into a second empty bucket (bucket #2).
+Disconnect the sea water hose at the muffler inlet and place it into a second empty bucket (bucker #2)